housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 }
 {% endhighlight %}

-We added a `routeToHouse` method that navigates to a modal outlet with an array for link parameters.
+A `routeToHouse` method that navigates to a modal outlet with an array for link parameters was added here.
 Since `HouseComponent` looks up the ID of the house in our route parameters, we've included it here in the array.

 Now add a click handler to bind to this event: